This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 It’s pink, pretty and sweet, but most of all it’s full of lactogenic magic to help perk up any breastfeeding mom’s gloomy milk supply situation.

-This pink drink recipe will soon be your all-in-one cure for when you need a milk supply miracle!
+These 2 Pink Drink Recipes will soon be your all-in-one cure for when you need a milk supply kick start!

-I’t so easy to make, only three ingredients and making it at home is half the price.
+They are so easy to make, only three ingredients in each and making them at home is half the price.
+Grab the recipes to print at the end, but don’t miss the goodies in the beginning!

-Here’s how to make a pink drink breastfeeding moms swear by as an instant breast milk boosting drink!
+Here’s how to make a copycat pink drink breastfeeding moms swear by with an instant breast milk boosting effect!

 Just three ingredients and you can make this drink yourself!